 - Gabe's first rolltop pack

-While his backpacking company continues its path of steady growth, Gabe continues to work in the ski industry at the local resorts around Tahoe/ Truckee during the winter months.
+While his backpacking company continues its path of steady growth, Gabe continues to work in the ski industry at the local resorts around Tahoe/ Truckee in the winter months.
 During the summer you can find him chasing all the outdoor adventures he can find.
 In the spaces between he’s filling Alpin orders.
-Gabe has found such synergy in his life, even his adventure life is part of the business.
+Gabe has found such synergy in his life that even his adventures are part of the business.
 With Alpin’s latest pack, the Shasta Pack, poised for release this Fall, he needs to thoroughly test it to ensure its worthy of his brand.
-From what we can tell he’s been satisfied with the results, “If you’re going up Shasta, this thing is going to be bomber, you’re going to love it”.
+From what we can tell he’s been satisfied with the results thus far.
+“If you’re going up Shasta, this thing is going to be bomber, you’re going to love it.”
 I was lucky enough to try a prototype on during our visit.
 Other than the waist strap making me more self-aware of my love handles, it was ultra-light, super sturdy and in general pleasing to the senses.
 As for Gabe’s ultimate goal with the higher end bags Alpin offers, “I want to make the best “ski-mountaineering” backpack you can get.”.
 Attention: Ski-Mountaineering enthusiasts – We have found your bag maker.